sackn/diffeq/README.md

 Hello, my name is Chad Wong, and I am currently a freshman at UC Irvine majoring in electrical engineering.
 Welcome to my online textbook, where I write about all of the things I have learned over the 18 years that I have been alive.
 Most of the book is math, but I have been trying to expand it to include more electrical engineering (as it is my major, of course).
 I am extremely passionate about learning, and I plan on keeping this textbook alive for a long while.

 The website is handwritten.
 Most sections include well thought-out explanations and diagrams.
 All of the solutions and examples are done entirely by me.
+This textbook includes 300+ example problems with solutions.

 The textbook is far from complete, and you may notice that some sections listed below aren't completely finished.
 However, I will try my best to work on them.
 If you have noticed any issues, feel free to make a pull request, and I will work to fix them.